Furnace Ionizers and Air Purifiers

 Furnace Air Ionizer Air Purifier Products

-Options for home air purifiers include models that clean anywhere from 250 to over one thousand square feet.
+Options for room-based home air purifiers include models that clean anywhere from 250 to over one thousand square feet.
 For example, the AeraMax Professional II cleans rooms from 150-250 square feet while the AeraMax Professional III model cleans the air in rooms as large as 500 square feet.
 For larger commercial buildings, the AeraMax Professional IV changes the air every 20 minutes and works up to 1,100 square feet.

 Start Protecting Your Home and Business Today